 Cons

-• Wide fit creates poor seal and peripheral light gaps on narrow faces
+• Extra-large fit leaves peripheral gaps on narrow and medium faces

 Check Price